cek333/Weather_Dashboard/README.md

 ## How It Works
 When you search for a city, three API calls are made to OpenWeather API to fetch:

-a. the current weather,
+1. the current weather,
-b. the 5-day forecast, and
+2. the 5-day forecast, and
-c. the UV information.
+3. the UV information.

 Using javascript, the app extracts portions of the JSON data returned by these API calls and constructs a new 'weather report' object literal which is then stored in localStorage.
 A list of all searches as well as the last city search is also saved to localStorage.